wholesale terms and conditions

-These Terms and Conditions shall apply to the purchase of the goods detailed overleaf (“Goods”) by you (“Buyer”) from Little Karma Co.
-LTD a company registered in England and Wales under number (12890506) whose registered office is at Maytree House, Water Stratford Road, Tingewick MK18 4NU (“Seller”).
+These Wholesale Terms and Conditions shall apply to the purchase of the goods detailed overleaf (“Goods”) by you (“Buyer”) from Little Karma Co.
+LTD a company registered in England and Wales under number (12890506) whose registered office is at 12 Swan Hill, Aylesbury Road, Cuddington, HP18 0BE (“Seller”).
 No other terms and conditions shall apply to the sale of the Goods unless agreed upon in writing between the Buyer and Seller.

 2.1 A “business day” means any day other than a Saturday, Sunday or bank holiday.